 Winter means cozy soup.
 This lasagna soup recipe is a longtime favorite of mine especially because of the tomato sauce.
-Every time I make a batch of this soup it disappears.
+It’s a go-to of mine in the winter.
+Every time I make a batch of this soup it disappears because it’s like traditional lasagna in a bowl.
 Plus, it’s one of those soups that taste even better after a day or two – if it lasts that long in your house!
 I’m starting to dabble in more recipes, and it’s fun sharing them.

-This lasagna soup is one of the easiest recipes to make EVER.
+Plus, this lasagna soup recipe is one of the easiest recipes to make EVER.
+It’s one of those comfort foods that is sure to bring a smile to everyone’s face.
 Most recently I tried using sausage links instead of ground sausage and it worked just as well.
 I was pleasantly surprised.
 I originally found the recipe on Food Network, but have made it my own over the last few years.
 Oh My Veggies has a great vegetarian version of this soup and I love My Suburban Kitchen’s recipes, too!

 Mixing a few types of cheese like ricotta and the parmesan romano also gives it this rich, creamy taste.
 Plus, you reduce the heat to let it simmer for a while and the flavors (like tomato sauce) explode!
 It’s not overly heavy, and it’s a no-fuss recipe.
+You can opt to use ground beef, but I really prefer mild italian sausage.
+Ground beef doesn’t fit a lasagna soup in my opinion.
+It’s not as flavorful as mild italian sausage.
 I’ve played with the ingredients over time and tweaking the quantity of each ingredient doesn’t change the recipe by much.
 It’s new-cook approved!
 Ready for the recipe?

 Italian Sausage Lasagna Soup